What is a cosigner?

 - If there are missed payments, it could hurt the credit score of the cosigner.

-- To avoid a missed payment or late payment hurting the credit score of the cosigner, the cosigner should make sure that payments are being made on time and if the primary borrower cannot make the payment on time, the cosigner should make the payment.
+- To avoid a missed payment or late payment hurting the credit score of the cosigner, the cosigner should make sure that payments are being made on time.
+If the primary borrower cannot make the payment on time, the cosigner should make the payment.

 - If the cosigner starts making payments for the primary borrower, the only way for the cosigner to get the money back is to sue the primary borrower.